-This post is borne of an original thought, it is inspired by an article from a photographer whom I greatly respect; their favourite photos of 2016.
+This post is not borne of an original thought, it is inspired by an article from a photographer whom I greatly respect; their favourite photos of 2016.
 It’s rare I publish anything which is a genuine product of original creativity.

 However, I maybe a copycat, but there is a slight twist on the theme; rather than just last year, it comprises thirteen images produced since the first day I took up a camera as a travel blogger.
 Besides, I may have struggled to find thirteen good images taken in 2016.